 Privacy Inequality: The Most Brutal Form of Inequality You’ve Ever Imagined

-There are dozens of movies that represent a future or a scenario where there’s a big gap between rich and poor.
-You’ve got movies like Elysium, where only rich people are able to go to outer space, and the people who can’t afford it have to stay in the Earth — where there is scarcity and control from the rich group.
+There are dozens of movies that represent a future scenario where there’s a big gap between rich and poor.
+You’ve got movies like Elysium, where only rich people are able to go to outer space, and the people who can’t afford it have to stay on Earth — where there is scarcity and control from the rich group.

 Let’s be honest, Hollywood makes more money picturing a scenario where everything falls apart.
 That’s built into storytelling.
 The idea is to have high stakes in a story, so the audience gets emotionally involved.